Klingebeil/homepage/_portfolio/Edgeland.md

 ---
 # Edgeland

 Edgeland was a small series of events on the exploration of possible futures in Munich.
+Considering I uploaded this finally in 2024, all the images from the events itself vanished over the last years.
+It was pretty fun, though.

 {% include img-gallery.html folder="img/portfolio/edgeland" %}